Yujie-G/BallPivotingAlgorithm/README.md

 ### Edge
 Consists of 2 Point objects.

-## Multithreading
-Initially i implemented a multi-threaded version of the algorithm.
-I knew it won't improve the algorithm's running time due to Python's GIL, that prevents making use of more than one CPU core to run threads in parallel, but i thought it might improve the algorithm's mesh quality if i run simultaneously multiple threads in different parts of the object.
-It didn't improved the algorithm's quality.
-I think a better idea would be the implement the algorithm using CUDA and [Numba](http://numba.pydata.org/)'s JIT, but it's not trivial and requires some work.

 ## Complexity
 Finding a seed costs <img src="https://latex.codecogs.com/gif.latex?O(n^2logn)" width="6%"/> time.
 We iterate through all points.